michalkrupa/video-multiframe-viewer/README.md

 * To set the start times of each video, edit the `startTimes` array - each value is mapped to the video in the `sources` (i.e., video 1 mapped to subtitle 1, etc.)

+* To set the end times of each video (optional), edit the `endTimes` array - each value is mapped to the video in the `sources` (i.e., video 1 mapped to subtitle 1, etc.)

 ``` javascript